flux-framework/flux-core/doc/guide/admin.rst

 flux-accounting (optional)
   Management of limits for individual users/projects, banks, and prioritization based on fair-share accounting.
-For more information on how to configure run flux-accounting, please refer to :ref:`flux-accounting-guide`.
+For more information on how to configure run flux-accounting, please refer to the `Flux Accounting Guide <https://flux-framework.readthedocs.io/en/latest/guides/accounting-guide.html>`_.

 flux-pam (optional)
   A PAM module that can enable users to login to compute nodes that are